goshevs/sparkDBUtilities/README.md

 - `dbPass`: password for logging in to the **backend** nodes
 - `dbName`: name of the database to write to
-- `groupSuffix`: the tag in `.my.cnf` file to refer for login informaiton when logging to the db
+- `groupSuffix`: the tag in `.my.cnf` file to refer for login information when logging to the db
-- `debug`: if TRUE/True, prints out all commands instead of execturing them (default: FALSE/False)
+- `debug`: if TRUE/True, prints out all commands instead of executing them (default: FALSE/False)

 <br>